What is Bluey Buffet?

 - Kairos, a 2-year-old Northern blue tongue skink (Tiliqua scincoides intermedia), and a notoriously picky eater.

-Up until this point, both skinks have been fed a rotation of Repashy Grub Pie mixed with fresh vegetables and a crested gecko diet, canned dog food, and my homemade skink chow.
-Between the three options, Grub Pie has been their favorite.
+Up until this point, both skinks have been fed a varied diet including fresh fruits and vegetables, eggs, live insects, canned snails, canned dog food, Repashy Grub Pie, and newborn rodents on occasion.
+Between the options, Grub Pie is definitely a favorite.
 I’m hoping that they will love Bluey Buffet just as much, because Grub Pie is not balanced (nor was it formulated) as an omnivore diet.

 Price: At first $20 seems a little steep for 6oz of meal replacement powder, which would last about 1 month between my two skinks.
 But reconsidering, $20/month for two skinks works out to be about $2.50 per week, per skink.
 It’s a really good deal!